-Students are also encouraged to construct a physical model of their project - when it is obvious that doing so will assist in the design and presentation of work.
+Students may also elect to construct a physical model of their project - when it is obvious that doing so will assist in the design and presentation of work.
 Without exception computer models in the form of design drawings and/or renderings are expected.